needle-mirror/com.unity.addressables/Documentation~/build-artifacts-included.md

 The files are:
 * `Library/com.unity.addressables/AddressablesBuildTEP.json`: build performance data.
 Refer to [Build profiling](BuildProfileLog.md) for more information.
-* `Library/com.unity.addressables/buildlayoutreport`: information about AssetBundles produced by the build.
+* `Library/com.unity.addressables/buildlayoutreport`: information about the AssetBundles produced by the build.
 Refer to [Build layout report](BuildLayoutReport.md) for more information.
+* A [build report](xref:um-build-history) for content directory and Player builds.

 ## Additional resources